uhray/crud-mongoose/README.md

 }
 ```

-An example so you can remove all users:
+An example so you can remove all users with a `DELETE` on `/api/users`:

 ```js
 crud.entity('/users').Delete()